8×68mm S: The .375 Hölderlin

 Americans would define the shoulder angle at alpha/2 ≈ 14.53 degrees.
 The common rifling twist rate for this cartridge is 305 mm (1 in 12 in), 6 grooves, Ø lands = 9.30 mm, Ø grooves = 9.55 mm, land width = 2.92 mm and the primer type is large rifle magnum.

 The .375 Hölderlin has 5.65 ml (87 grains) H2O cartridge case capacity.
-According to the official C.I.P. guidelines the .375 Hölderlin case can handle up to 380 MPa piezo pressure.
+According to the official C.I.P. guidelines, the .375 Hölderlin case can handle up to 380 MPa piezo pressure.

-According to the creator of the .375 Hölderlin, Mr. C. Otterbein, the idea behind the .375 Hölderlin was to develop a big game cartridge based on a German cartridge case for standard sized Mauser 98 bolt-action rifles.
+According to the creator of the .375 Hölderlin, Mr. C. Otterbein, the idea behind the .375 Hölderlin was to develop a big-game cartridge based on a German cartridge case for standard-sized Mauser 98 bolt-action rifles.
 The ballistic performance had to be close to or equal the performance of the .375 Holland & Holland Magnum.
-The 8×68mm S was chosen as parent case, since it offers enough case capacity and a competent gunsmith can relatively easy rechamber a standard Mauser 98 rifle to accept 8×68mm S based cartridges.
-To keep costs down and promote an acceptable recoil level blowing out the parent case was renounced.
+The 8×68mm S was chosen as parent case, since it offers enough case capacity, and a competent gunsmith can relatively easily rechamber a standard Mauser 98 rifle to accept 8×68mm S-based cartridges.
+To keep costs down and promote an acceptable recoil level blowing out, the parent case was renounced.